Foundations Module 3 · Command Line Basics

 mkdir project-name && cd project-name

 The && means “and then” — create the folder, then move into it.
+The second command only runs if the first succeeds.

 Check before you delete: